warrenspe/Stockings/README.md

 #### handshake
 `Stocking.handshake` is a function which will be called upon initialization of a Stocking.
 This function should return True if the handshake was a success, else False.
 By default, it simply returns True.
 This function will be executed in its own thread and should accept no arguments.
 It should interact with the remote by using `self._write` and `self._read` (Note that these bypass preWrite & postRead but in all other ways act like the default read & write functions).  `self._write` accepts a single string argument which will be sent to the remote in its entirety, and `self._read` accepts no arguments and returns either None, or a complete message from the remote.

+The attribute `handshakeComplete` will be set to the return value of this function.

 Note that the thread which runs this function does not run as a daemon, and as such if looping is involved it should be aware of self.active.

 Finally, use of the Stocking by the process that created it will raise a Stockings.NotReady exception until the handshake completes.